Azure/AI-in-a-Box/gen-ai/Assistants/bot-in-a-box/README.md

 - Messages get processed through Azure Bot Services, which communicates with a .NET application running on App Services.
 - The .NET application connects to the Assistants API, creates a new thread for each conversation.
 - Every time a new message comes through, it is added to the thread, and an Assistant is executed on the thread to respond.
-- The .NET application waits for the Assistant to conclude processing, while providing feedback to the user.
+- The .NET application waits for the Assistant to conclude processing, while providing progress updates to the user.
 - Once the Assistant completes work, its response is posted to the user.

-## Pre-requisites
+### Pre-requisites

 - For running locally:
     - [Install .NET](https://dotnet.microsoft.com/en-us/download);